d3ssy23/cybercity-Cat-2D-game/README.md

 # cybercity-Cat-2D-game
-A simple 2D runner game in C with raylib framework
+An easy 2D runner game in C with raylib framework

+## Ready to use with Makefile
+* /src
+* $: make
+* Go!